-Why didn't I opt for the Sony A7s instead?
+Why didn't I opt for one of the Sony A7 cameras instead?
 First let me say that I think Sony is doing a very nice job with their latest cameras, really pushing the limits on several interesting fronts.
-I think that the A7s is a brilliant camera, just not the best choice for the type of shooting I do.
+I think that the A7 models are brilliant cameras, just not the best choice for the type of shooting I do.
 My first priority is great still images at events like weddings, corporate head shots, senior pictures, and family portraits.

-The problem with the A7s in these types of situations is that it doesn't focus or capture frames quickly enough for weddings (at least the way I use a camera at weddings), it doesn't have as nice a speed light system as Nikon, and it doesn't have a lot of native lens options.
-So I think that the A7s could be a great camera for filmmakers that do some casual photography, but probably not the best fit for pro photographers that have a filmmaking hobby (unless it is a 2nd or 3rd camera).
+The problem with the A7 series for my types of shooting is that they do not have as nice a speed light system as Nikon, and it don't have as many native lens options.
+So I think that the A7 series could be a great camera for filmmakers that do some casual photography, but probably not the best fit for pro photographers that have a filmmaking hobby (unless it is a 2nd or 3rd camera).
 Oh, and I already have a nice kit of Nikon lenses.

 To be entirely honest, I yawned when I first heard the Nikon D750 announcement.
 But once I started researching it a little more and went and tried one out, I was very impressed.
 It was all rather strange because I had my heart set on moving away from traditional DSLRs.
 I just don't see any obvious options for serious event photographers yet.
 I know, I know, there are a bunch of high-end photographers that use micro 4/3 or Sony mirrorless cameras to shoot weddings but it just doesn't work for my particular style.
 I am still hopeful that my next camera purchase to replace the D750 will be mirrorless.
 Please, Nikon, can you do something about this?!
 A full frame body in the size range of the Panasonic GH4 would be amazing.

-Sony a6000 - this is my newest camera even though it was introduced almost 2 years ago (ancient in camera age).
-I really like what it offers which is a fair bit different than my other cameras.
+Sony a6000 - In December 2015, the a6000 was on special and I decided I wanted to give Sony a more serious try.
+I really like what the a6000 offers which is a fair bit different than my other cameras.
 The main feature is its size.
 This makes it easy to take along almost anywhere.
 The video footage is quite good for such a tiny little camera and the high ISO performance is quite good (I find that ISO 3200 footage is completely usable without any post noise reduction needed).
 The price on this little camera is amazing in December 2015 - body only was less than $400 USD.
 I also find that I really like the APS-C size sensor for most video work.
 It is a nice middle ground that allows you to throw the background out of focus when you want to (if you've got fast enough lenses to do it) but you're not always fighting to get decent focus like on full-frame sensor cameras.